Need to talk some things out, get some advice, and a safe, comfortable place to be heard.

 Is BetterHelp legit?

-An independent study in 2017 by the Berkeley Well-Being Institute at the University of California, Berkely, confirmed several benefits of BetterHelp’s online counseling service.
+An independent study in 2017 by the Berkeley Well-Being Institute at the University of California, Berkeley, confirmed several benefits of online counseling services.
 The report states that people receiving therapy with BetterHelp saw improvement similar to in-person treatment, and that symptoms of depression were reduced overall.

-Access to a licensed and accredited therapist anytime day or night might sound too good to be true.
-But this study and the positive online therapy reviews show BetterHelp is a legit company that can help almost anyone work through their problems.
+But this study and the positive online therapy reviews show BetterHelp is a legit company that can help clients work through their problems and improve their wellbeing.